Are you pregnant and feeling overwhelmed by all of the genetic testing options that are available during pregnancy?

 Was a concern raised regarding something seen on your ultrasound and you’d like to discuss it further with a specialist?

 Do you have a family history of a medical condition and are concerned it could be passed on to your pregnancy?

-If you can relate to these questions, or have other questions related to genetic testing and your pregnancy, then you may benefit from a Prenatal Genetic Counseling Consultation.
+If you can relate to these questions then you may benefit from a Prenatal Genetic Counseling Consultation.

-We are a team of certified and independent genetic counselors dedicated to helping people navigate their genetic health and provide up-to-date care recommendations.
-Our genetic counselors can:
+Our team of certified genetic counselors is dedicated to helping you navigate your genetic health and provide up-to-date care recommendations.
+Your genetic counselor can:

 A Prenatal Genetic Counseling Consultation also includes a detailed medical and family history, so it may be helpful to talk with relatives (as well as your partner’s relatives) ahead of the visit to gather information about their health history.
 Some things to ask about can include: